flaviut/flaviut.github.io/_posts/2022-09-22-dl24m-reversing.md

 The BLE module (marked BP0D608-68A2) is by [Zhuhai Jieli Technology, a manufacturer of Bluetooth chips](https://electronics.stackexchange.com/a/367360/35534).

+The first commands send over this serial port are `AT+BDDL24M_SPP` and `AT+BMDL24M_BLE`, which seem to set the name of the bluetooth device.

 ### J2, control

 See the [method of operation](/2022/dl24m-electronics) post.